Vov4ukz53/shopping-list-react/README.md

 ![filtering products](https://i.ibb.co/HP2z1Th/Screenshot-2.png)

 In this block you can mark the product (click the green button), delete and hide marked products (to hide the marked products you need to click on the "Ukryj zaznaczone" button).
-Also you can маrked all products (click on the "Zaznacz wszystkie" button).
+Also you can маrk all the products (click on the "Zaznacz wszystkie" button).

 ![product list](https://i.ibb.co/nfzRJ6q/Screenshot-3.png)